melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-cloud-management.md

 ### Misc. management services and features

-- **Control Tower** creates and configures multiple accounts with best practises
+- **Control Tower** creates and configures multiple accounts with best practises.
+Control Tower automates the process of setting up a new baseline multi-account AWS environment that is secure, well-architected, and ready to use.
+Control Tower incorporates the knowledge that AWS Professional Service has gained over the course of thousands of successful customer engagements.
 - **AWS OpsWorks** gives you a managed implementation of Chef and Puppet, useful for patching, updating, and backing up.
 It's used for EC2 management.
 - **AWS Systems Manager** provides a resource overview: you can group and visualise resources.
 Manage workloads centrally fleet of servers rolling out patches simultations and share parameter store.
 - **AWS Catalog** allows you to curate a list of approved services a company is allowed to use.
 Helps observe governance and compliance.
 You can also set budget constraints.